Commercialising quantum technologies

 Pioneer fund projects

-The challenge is funding the development of 4 prototype quantum-enabled devices that could be used in the next generation of sensors, consumer electronics and digital services.
+The ISCF’s quantum pioneer challenge funded the development of 4 prototype quantum-enabled devices that could be used in the next generation of sensors, consumer electronics and digital services.

 - Surveying underground before you start digging: RSK is leading a project with a consortium of businesses and universities to use quantum sensors to detect objects underground.
 Initially, the technology will be used by road-working companies, but it could also be used in the rail network